The Ultimate Guide to Live Sales Demos

 Follow up with a guided demo.
 Once the live sales demo call is over, you should be walking away with an awareness of what your prospect was most excited about, and how they’re hoping to use your product.

-Use that information to create and send guided demos that your prospects can explore independently after the call.
-Much like a live sales demo, guided demos give prospects a realistic product experience.
+Use that information to create and send self-guided demos your prospects can explore independently after the call.
+Like a live sales demo, guided demos give prospects a realistic product experience.
 But since you won’t be there when they view it, guided demos include pop-up guides and interactive elements that do the talking for you, so they are a great sales leave-behind.

 Target your follow-up.
 Demo creation platforms like Reprise give sales teams an inside look at how your prospect interacts with the guided demo you leave behind.

-The best way to do this is by gating any demos that are shared with prospects, requiring any viewers to enter their contact information for access.
-This way sales teams will be able to directly correlate specific users with their demo usage, versus seeing usage data broken down by IP addresses.
+The best way to do this is by gating any demos shared with prospects, requiring viewers to enter their contact information for access.
+This way, sales teams can directly correlate specific users with their demo usage, versus seeing usage data broken down by IP addresses.

 Once this is in place, sales teams can look at how often specific prospects have interacted with live sales demos or guided demo leave-behinds.
 Then use that information to determine when they should initiate further contact and shape messaging.
 When your outreach carries value, your prospect will be much happier to receive it.